opendp/smartnoise-sdk/contributing.rst

 Contributing to WhiteNoise
 =============================
 Contributions to WhiteNoise are welcome from all members of the community.
-This document is her to simplify the onboarding experience for making a contribution, contributions to this document are also welcome.
+This document is here to simplify the onboarding experience for contributors, contributions to this document are also welcome.

 System requirements
 =============================